National Match Code: 616652

 - Pharmacy Staffing

-- Approximately eight weeks throughout the year (Monday - Friday, 10-hour shifts in central or decentral areas)
+- Approximately seven weeks throughout the year (Monday - Friday, 10-hour shifts in central or decentral areas)

-- Approximately eight-and-a-half weekends throughout the year (Saturday - Sunday, 10-hour shifts in central or decentral areas)
+- Approximately 11 weekends throughout the year (Saturday - Sunday, 10-hour shifts in central or decentral areas)

 - Departmental Meetings

-- The resident is expected to attend all meetings (unless otherwise specified) that PGY1 residents are expected to attend (including but not limited to administrative and safety discussions, BCPS review, staff meetings, etc.)
+- The resident is expected to attend all meetings (unless otherwise specified) that PGY1 residents are expected to attend (including but not limited to administrative and safety discussions, staff meetings, etc.)

-- Licensed as a pharmacist in the state of Wisconsin by Sept.
-1.
+- Licensed as a pharmacist in the state of Wisconsin within 90 days of start date.

 - Minimum eight hours/day (Monday - Friday)